blankoslo/Pizza.v3/README.md

 **NB:** You'll need to supply the docker-compose file with slack credentials as mention in the `Slack App Bot setup` section.
 These are defined in a `.env` file in `application/containers/development` folder of the project.
 This file is not commited to the repository, so you have to create it manually.
 You can use the `.env.example` file as a template inside `application/containers/development`.
 You'll also need to supply cloudinary credentials if you want the uninstall handler to properly delete images, you should also update the `upload_preset` in `handle_file_share` in `bot/src/slack/__init__.py` to point to your own cloudinary account.

+### Slack integration flow

+For flow of how the bot is added to a slack workspace, see digram in README/InstallFlow.png For flow of how login is handled with Slack, see diagram in README/LoginFlow.png

 ### Good to know

 Locales doesnt work properly in the alpine container used, meaning it's not a bug if stuff is localized wrong, such as the time string send in pizza event invites.